-The Head of Careers and Progression is a middle leader in the school, responsible for line management of the UCAS and Careers Coordinators and the Work Experience and Apprenticeships Officer.
+The Head of Careers and Progression is a middle leader in the school, responsible for line management of the UCAS and Careers Coordinator and the Work Experience and Apprenticeships Officer.
 They are responsible for the day-to-day leadership and management of CEIAG provision.
 They work directly with OO applicants to university and students applying to HE institutions outside of the UK.

-The UCAS Coordinator is responsible for advising and supporting students applying to UK universities and the Careers Coordinator is responsible for developing and implementing the coordination of Key Stage 4 provision such as psychometric profiling.
-Individual meetings and departmental events.
+The UCAS and Careers Coordinator is responsible for advising and supporting students applying to UK universities and in the coordination of Key Stage 4 provision such as psychometric profiling and interviewing.

-The Work Experience and Apprenticeships Officer is responsible for liaising with Key Stage 4 and 5 students and local employers to promote and administer the work experience programme, and maintain links and contacts with employers.
+The Work Experience and Apprenticeships Officer is responsible for liaising with Keys Stage 4 and 5 students and local employers to promote and administer the work experience programme, and maintain links and contacts with employers.
 They are also the key contact for students applying for apprenticeships.

 Heads of Department and teaching staff are responsible for ensuring that their programmes of academic study highlight transferable skills gained and opportunities related to the study of their subjects: these should be embedded in schemes of work.
 Heads of Stage and House tutors are responsible for supporting students in researching opportunities and devising career plans, for referring students to specialist staff as appropriate and with working with specialist Careers staff and the PSHE Coordinator to plan and deliver the CEAIG programme.
+The IB MYP Coordinator works with the Head of